julien-maurel/jQuery-Storage-API/README.md

 ### `set()`
 Set an item in a storage.
-If argument is an object, set() set value on storage for each property of this object.
+If argument is an object, set() sets value on storage for each property of this object.

     storage.set('foo','value') // Set storage.foo to "value"
     storage.set('foo.foo2.foo3...','value') // Set storage.foo.foo2.foo3... to "value"